 Tony L. Dearman, Director

 Tony Dearman, a citizen of the Cherokee Nation, serves as the Director.
 He has served in this position since November 2016.
 Dearman brings more than two decades of experience as a teacher, coach, and administrator in BIE operated and tribally controlled schools.
 He began his career in education in 1993 at Sequoyah High School as a science teacher and coach.
 Sequoyah is a boarding school operated by the Cherokee Nation located in Tahlequah, Oklahoma.
 He served as the principal at Sequoyah High School from 2004-2005.
 In January of 2006, Dearman accepted the leadership role of Superintendent at Riverside Indian School.
-Riverside is an off-reservation boarding school operated by the Bureau of Indian Education.
+Riverside is an off-reservation residential school operated by the Bureau of Indian Education.
 It serves grades 4-12 and is located in Anadarko, Oklahoma.

 From 2008-2009 he was the acting Education Line Officer for the Seattle, Washington office.
-While in this position, Dearman worked with nine tribally controlled schools and one BIE operated off-reservation boarding school.
+While in this position, Dearman worked with nine tribally controlled schools and one BIE operated off-reservation residential school.
 From 2009-2010 he served as the Education Line Officer for the BIE New Mexico South office.
 While serving the New Mexico South office, he worked with four tribally controlled and five BIE operated schools.

 In 2010, Dearman returned to Riverside Indian School as the Superintendent.
 During Dearman’s tenure at Riverside, he participated in the development and planning of a new academic high school building and two residential dormitories.
 He remained in this position until November of 2015 when he was selected as the Associate Deputy Director of BIE Operated Schools.
 While serving in this position, he assisted in the implementation of the BIE reorganization and reform to improve services to students.
-As Associate Deputy Director, he oversaw 17 schools, four off-reservation boarding schools, and one peripheral dormitory spanning across eight states.
+As Associate Deputy Director, he oversaw 17 schools, four off-reservation residential schools, and one peripheral dormitory spanning across eight states.

 Dearman earned an Associate of Arts degree from Bacone College in Muskogee, Oklahoma.
 He received a Bachelor of Science Degree in Education and a Master’s degree in School Administration from Northeastern State University in Tahlequah, Oklahoma.
 His duty location and office are located in Washington, DC.